-A November 2020 article published in the Journal of the American Board of Family Medicine found that at the one-year follow-up, patients whose care providers used teach-back with them were 20 percent less likely to have diabetes-related health complications, including heart disease
+A November 2020 article

+published in the Journal of the American Board of Family Medicine found that at the one-year follow-up, patients whose care providers used teach-back with them were 20% less likely to have diabetes-related health complications, including heart disease and kidney or eye issues.
 How can we more effectively engage with patients and families?

 One evidence-based method to achieve this goal is through use of the teach-back method.
-This communication can be an effective method for healthcare providers to:
+This communication can be an effective method for health care providers to:

-- Ensure they have explained medical information clearly, and; - 2.
+- 1. Ensure they have explained medical information clearly, and; - 2.
 That their patients understand what is communicated to them.